Amy | Edited by Dan

 Some terminally ill people can legally get their hands on their pension early

 There are some circumstances where you might be able to legally take your pension before you're 55.
-Some schemes will allow people who are terminally ill to access their pension before they're 55 (though it's rare).
+Some schemes will allow people who are terminally ill to access their pension before they're 55.
 Even if your pension company allows it, take financial advice, you may be better leaving the pension where it is.

 See full details